-Founder, RP Translate.
+Founder, EMPOWER (formerly RP Translate).
 Membership Committee Chair, Summit Committee Member.

 Ruth believes that translation is pivotal to promoting greater understanding between different creeds, cultures and races, and that the whole industry – from one- and two-man bands to larger companies – deserves a strong national and international voice for the role it plays in global affairs.